 For Sherman, going back to his roots is not just about connecting with his culture.
-Unhealthy eating is believed to have caused illnesses such as diabetes in Native American communities.
-Sherman wants to address this problem with the help of Native foods.
-They're better for people's health.
-They aren't loaded with salt, sugar, and bad fats.
+Unhealthy eating has led to illnesses such as diabetes in Native American communities.
+NATIFS hopes to address this problem by bringing back Native food practices.
+This is because Native foods also have health benefits.
+They aren't loaded with sodium, sugar, and bad fats.

-- (A) To show that traditional Native American foods are healthy because they aren't high in sodium, fat, and sugar - B To argue that many people avoid the traditional Native American diet because it can lead to illness - © To describe how Sean Sherman is using ingredients such as sodium, sugar, and fats to create new dishes - D To point out that the only real reason Sean Sherman has recreated Native recipes is that it connects him with his culture
+- A To show that traditional Native American foods are healthy because they aren't high in sodium, fat, and sugar - B To argue that many people avoid the traditional Native American diet because it can lead to illnesses - © To point out that the only real reason Sean Sherman has recreated Native recipes is that it connects him with his culture - D To describe how Sean Sherman is using ingredients such as sodium, sugar, and fats to create new dishes

-Which is the closest synonym for the word recipe?
+Which is the closest antonym for the word indigenous?

-- (A) method
+- (A) automatic

-- (B) council
+- (B) delicate

-- (c) ancestor
+- © ceremonial

-- (D) harvest
+- (D) foreign